nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1b.
 The list is empty.
 Use case ends.

 * 4a.
-Invalid add/delete progress syntax
+Invalid progress commands syntax

     * 4a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.